Heath hen: Extinction

-The 1916 nesting season was a disastrous series of stochastic events that ultimately led the species to its final decline.
-In 1916, a fire spread across approximately one-third of the island, killing about 80% of the heath hen population.
+The 1916 nesting season was a disastrous series of events that ultimately led the species to its final decline.
+In 1916, a fire spread across approximately one-third of the island, killing about 80% of the heath hen population, with only 150 birds remaining.
 The following winter was harsh, and goshawks began moving into the island, further reducing the heath hens' numbers.
 Edward Howe Forbush noted that "fewer than 100 birds still lived" following these events.
 The remaining population of heath hens had a significantly male biased sex-ratio, leading to further complications in the upcoming years.
+In addition to other issues, the large male population resulted in overly-aggressive mating attempts, which harmed the females, as well as existing eggs.
 Captive breeding efforts were attempted, but some surviving males had undeveloped testes, either from an inadequate diet or because of captive-breeding practices.
 The species consequently faced great difficulty in resisting population shocks, such as epidemics of disease and harsh winters.
+The last record of any heath hen being born was 1924.
+In 1925, the Federation of the Bird Clubs of New England proffered $2,000 annually toward conservation efforts.

 At the beginning of 1927, only 11 males and two females remained.
 Despite being afforded the best protection according to contemporary science, the number had declined to a handful, all males, by the end of the year.
 After December 8, 1928, apparently only one male survived.
 The endling was lovingly nicknamed "Booming Ben."
-He was last seen on his traditional lekking ground between West Tisbury and today's Martha's Vineyard Airport on March 11, 1932 – early in the breeding season - and thus presumably died, about 8 years old, days or only hours afterwards from unknown causes.
+He was last seen on his traditional lekking ground between West Tisbury and today's Martha's Vineyard Airport on March 11, 1932 – early in the breeding season - and thus presumably died, about 8 years old, days or only hours afterwards from unknown causes, with his body never being found.
 Footage of Booming Ben recorded by Alfred Otto Gross in the early 1930s was digitized in 2017; it is available from the Bowdoin College special collections.